simplykurt/chef-nagios/README.md

 #### Actions

-- `:add` creates a NRPE configuration file and restart the NRPE process.
+- `:add` creates a NRPE configuration file and restarts the NRPE process.
 Default action.
-- `:remove` removes the configuration file and restart the NRPE process
+- `:remove` removes the configuration file and restarts the NRPE process.

 #### Attribute Parameters